vytch/htmlchecker/README.md

 # htmlchecker
-Think about it as unity-test applied to HTML.
+Think about it as unit-test applied to HTML.

-HTMLchecker is a tool that will allow you to create test automation for your HTML.
+We use CSS selector to get DOM elements and then we can execute tests if we find them.

 This tool can have multiple applications, including:

-- Checking if your HTML respect basic rules for accessibility.
+- Checking if your HTML respect basic rules for accessibility (for attribute, alt attribute on img etc.).
-- Checking if your HTML respect the requirements of your javascript components.
+- Checking if your HTML respect the requirements of your javascript components (no missing elements or no missing attributes).
-- Ensure that code changes done in the hTML are done everywhere in your project.
+- Ensure that code changes done in the HTML are done everywhere in your project (not just on the page you are working).
-- Ensure that HTML pattern that you don't want are not in your projects.
+- Ensure that HTML pattern that you don't want are not in your projects (no more .l-left, .l-right in a mobile first project).

 ## installation